Privacy Policy — Fast Tracking Anaesthetic Billing Services

 FTABS acts as a billing and administrative service provider.
 In most cases:

-- We receive information from the anaesthetist/practice/hospital that engaged us as part of lawful healthcare administration and billing functions.
+• We receive information from the anaesthetist/practice/hospital that engaged us as part of lawful healthcare administration and billing functions, and on the basis of the authority and consent obtained by the patient’s treating practitioner.

 Where express consent is required for a secondary purpose (for example, direct marketing, research involving identifiable data, or training AI models using personal information), we will seek it.